the-turing-way/the-turing-way/book/website/communication/podcasts/podcasts-personal-stories.md

 ## 1. Why did you start your podcast?

-**Emma** - While there are a good number of podcasts on Open Science now (which is great), back in 2018 there was really only Open Science Radio, which was excellent but often only in German.
+**Emma** - While there are a good number of podcasts on Open Science now (which is great), back in 2018 there was only Open Science Radio, which was excellent but often only in German.

 **Zoe** - We are part of the Orion Open Science Project and our task is doing training so Luiza decided that doing the podcast as part of the training material would be a good idea.